-The observed disparity in engagement between face-to-face and online sessions is a classic challenge of hybrid learning.
-The high interaction in person highlights the value of direct, synchronous engagement, while passive online participation suggests a need for a more intentional instructional design for the virtual space.
-Instead of replicating a traditional lecture online, tutors should be trained to use interactive tools like polls, collaborative whiteboards, and structured breakout room discussions to actively solicit participation.
+The observed disparity in engagement between face-to-face and online sessions is a classic challenge in hybrid learning.
+The high interaction in person highlights the value of direct, synchronous engagement, whereas passive online participation suggests a need for a more intentional instructional design for the virtual space.
+Instead of replicating a traditional lecture online, tutors should be trained to use interactive tools such as polls, collaborative whiteboards, and structured breakout room discussions to actively solicit participation.

 Furthermore, students' reported struggles with self-discipline should not be seen as a personal failing but as an instructional design problem.
 The program must provide better "scaffolding" to help students build these skills (Eckhaus & Davidovitch, 2023).
-This could include providing weekly study checklists, initiating peer accountability groups, or using the LMS to send automated reminders and progress check-ins.
-The issue with feedback from automated platforms is particularly telling.
-While efficient, feedback that only indicates correctness without explanation ("correct/incorrect") has limited pedagogical value, especially for a rule-intensive skill like the Structure section (Ozan & Kincal, 2018).
-It prevents students from understanding the reason for their errors, thereby hindering deep learning.
-The program should seek technological solutions or hybrid feedback models (e.g., automated quizzes followed by a group discussion of common errors) that provide more diagnostic and explanatory feedback.
+This could include providing weekly study checklists, initiating peer accountability groups, or using the LMS to send automated reminders and progress check-ins to students.
+The issue of feedback from automated platforms is particularly telling.
+While efficient, feedback that only indicates correctness without explanation ("correct/incorrect") has limited pedagogical value, especially for a rule-intensive skill like the structure section (Ozan & Kincal, 2018).
+This prevents students from understanding the reasons for their errors, thereby hindering deep learning.
+The program should seek technological solutions or hybrid feedback models (e.g. automated quizzes followed by group discussions of common errors) that provide more diagnostic and explanatory feedback.